jbandi/JavaScriptWorkshop/README.md

 If you ommit the --recursive on the initial checkout, you can get the submodules with:
 `git submodule init`
 `git submodule update`

+To update the repo to the latest version use:
+`git pull --recurse-submodules`
+`git submodule update --recursive`